 With a scowl, Saitou returned to the task of applying mustard to his sandwich.
 “That attitude seems to be contagious, if my last class was any indication.”

-It was always with some amusement that Sano observed Saitou’s lunch.
+Sano always observed Saitou’s lunch with some amusement.
 The older man seemed to have a stock of frozen sandwiches, comprised only of meat and cheese (which would be thawed by lunch time), onto which he would then put lettuce and tomato from a ziplock and mustard from a packet.
 What entertained Sano most about this was the mental image of Saitou at home painstakingly laying out the meat and cheese on twenty sandwiches at a time in order to freeze them to take to work every day.
 Sano had long since run out of energy to tease him about it, however, so today it didn’t interrupt their conversation.
 “I seriously can’t blame anyone for trying not to think about the kind of finals I’m sure you give,” he grinned as he unwrapped one of his tacos.
 “Taking one of your classes is probably about the same as suicide.”

 “So you’ve theorized before,” Saitou replied — somewhat sourly, Sano thought.

-“Well, I’ve just got one more final at 1:45,” the younger man said cheerfully through a mouthful of spicy beef and lettuce, “and then I’m done!
-Then it’s home for Christmas.”
+“Well, I’ve just got one more final at 1:45,” the younger man said through a mouthful of spicy beef and lettuce, “and then I’m done!
+Then it’s home for Christmas!”